10 Best Seneca Lake Wineries in the Finger Lakes, NY

 With clay-rich soils, Bruce took the extra step of installing special drainage pipes, making the vine’s roots reach deeper.
 The wines themselves are crafted through partnerships with local producers like Sheldrake Point Winery and Lakewood Vineyards.

-These include a range of Rieslings, from dry to sweet wines.
+From Boundary Breaks’ range of Rieslings.
 I loved the Extra Dry Riesling with its crisp acidity and juicy pear and peach.

 The Cabernet Franc was a standout too, with cherry and cranberry and a hint of pepper.
 And for you dessert wine lovers, don’t miss the ice wine.
 The sweet peach and honey notes are perfectly balanced with mouthwatering acidity.